 Software Developer Salaries

-The average base pay reported by software developers to employment site Glassdoor is $80,018 per year.
-Entry-level software developers earn an average of $68,000 per year, according to Glassdoor’s self-reported survey, while developers with 15 or more years of experience earn an average base salary of $104,461 annually.
+- The average base pay reported by software developers to the employment site Glassdoor, as of 2020, is $76,526 per year.
+Entry-level software developers earn an average of $58,000 per year, according to Glassdoor’s self-reported survey, while developers with 15 or more years of experience earn an average base salary of $107,000 annually.

 Future Growth of Software Developer Careers

-Money magazine’s claim that software developer is the “hottest job in America” is supported by BLS-compiled figures that forecast a growth of 24% in the number of software developer jobs between 2016 and 2026.
-This is well above the 7% growth rate predicted for all occupations.
-Application developers in particular will be in great demand: The BLS projects there will be 31% more jobs for app developers in the period.
+Money magazine’s claim in 2018 that software developer is the “hottest job in America” is supported by BLS figures that forecast a growth of 21% in the number of software developer jobs between 2018 and 2028.
+This is well above the 5% average growth rate predicted for all occupations.
+Application developers, in particular, will be in great demand; the BLS projects there will be 26% more jobs for app developers in the period.

 Noteworthy, “Three Things I Wish I Knew Before Becoming a Software Developer”